 The next is to be sure they have adequate shade.

 If they are allowed to free-range on your property, just be sure their area has plenty of bushes and shade trees that they can naturally seek out when its too hot.
 To see a list of plants I have planted in my run click here.

 This type of landscape also gives them cover to hide from predators (like hawks, bonus)!

-If your flock is in secured in a run, make sure it also has adequate shade.
+If your flock is secured in a run, make sure the run has adequate shade.

-If there isn’t a solid roof, just drape a tarp over part of the wire roof.
+If there isn’t a solid roof, drape a tarp over part of the roof.

 Be sure to secure the tarp with clamps (you may think that tarp of yours is heavy enough that it doesn’t need securing, but trust me, a tarp flopping in the wind will be a guaranteed “oh shit WHAT was THAT?” moment for your chickens which they won’t be too happy about).

 On the topic of shade – chickens love to dust bathe.
 Not only because it feels good, but it also helps them control things like mites and lice.